Updated July 11, 2023

 Importance of Cash Surrender Value

-The importance of CSV comes from the fact that it represents the sum of money that will be available from an insurance policy in case there is any emergency.
-Also, the policyholder can otherwise CSV as collateral for the loan.
-Overall, it is an important parameter for the policyholder from a liquidity point of view.
+The importance of CSV comes from the fact that it represents the sum of money that will be available from an insurance policy in case of an emergency.
+Also, the policyholder can otherwise use CSV as collateral for the loan.
+Overall, it is an essential parameter for the policyholder from a liquidity point of view.

-Some of the major advantages of CSV are as follows:
+Some of the significant advantages of CSV are as follows:

 - It serves as extra liquidity support during times of emergency.

-- The CSV captures how the investment portion of the insurance has grown during the tenure of the policy.
+- The CSV captures how the investment portion of the insurance has grown during the policy’s tenure.

 - The policyholder can also use the CSV as collateral for a loan.

 This is a guide to Cash Surrender Value.
-Here we also discuss the introduction and how does cash surrender value work? along with advantages and example.
+Here we also discuss the introduction, how cash surrender value works, and advantages and examples.
 You may also have a look at the following articles to learn more –